-D.M.
-Miller is half German and half Jewish genealogically but 100 percent herself.
-A writer from the age of 12, after earning a Bachelor’s degree from Syracuse University, Miller trekked a path from North to South to West, finally settling with her family among prickly cactus thorns and big sky valleys.
+A former educator, D.M.
+Miller’s love of language and culture transcends the classroom.
 Coming from a distinctively clashing gene pool, the author of the romantic interfaith Heart series has an appetite for going against the grain in both fiction and nonfiction alike, exploring the difficult themes of religion, politics, ethnicity, culture, family, ancestry, identity and most of all, love.

 See her books on Amazon.